Bondi Beach: Commercial area

 Bondi Beach has a commercial area along Campbell Parade and adjacent side streets, featuring many popular cafes, restaurants, and hotels, with views of the beach.
 Pacific Bondi Beach is a shopping centre that features Woolworths Metro, QT Hotel and 22 stores.
-It was built on the old Swiss Grand Hotel.
+It was built on site of the old Swiss Grand Hotel.

 The Hotel Bondi is a landmark on Campbell Parade.
 It was built from 1915 to the 1920s and was designed by E. Lindsay Thompson.
 It combines Italianate, Federation and Free Classical elements and has been described as an "important landmark building in the Bondi Beach townscape."
 It has a state heritage listing.
 The Beach Road Hotel, originally opened in 1956 and was formerly The Regis and before that The Rex, is on the corner of Glenayr Avenue and Beach Road.

 Bondi Pavilion is a community cultural centre, located right on Bondi Beach, which features a theatre, gallery, rehearsal, meeting and function rooms, art workshop, and studios.
 Bondi Pavilion is the centre for major festival performances throughout the year.
 It has a state heritage listing.

 Campbell Parade

-The main street through Bondi Beach is Campbell Parade. it was rebuilt in the 1920s to a boulevard design opening in December 1929.
+The main street through Bondi Beach is Campbell Parade.
+It was rebuilt in the 1920s to a boulevard design opening in December 1929.